William Ashford (politician): Parliamentary career

 Ashford was a minister in the Holman Labor ministry, being Minister of Agriculture from 29 January 1914 until 23 February 1915 and again from 15 March to 1 June 1915, and Secretary for Lands from 12 January 1915.
 He was expelled from Labor on 7 November 1916, along with Holman and 21 others, for defying party policy and supporting conscription.
 He joined Holman's grand coalition with the members of the various conservative parties, which by 1917 had coalesced into the Nationalist Party.
 In the Second Holman ministry he retained the office of Secretary for Lands, but added a new role as Minister for Forests.
 Ashford acted as Minister of Agriculture from October 1919 and was appointed to the role on 9 February 1920, holding the 3 ministries until the defeat of the Nationalist government at the April 1920 election.

-In 1920, with the introduction of proportional representation, he was the only Nationalist member for the 3 member district of Wammerawa.
+In 1920, with the introduction of proportional representation, Ashford was the only Nationalist member for the 3 member district of Wammerawa.
 He stood as an independent at the 1922 election and the returning officer declared that Ashford had been re-elected.
 The result was overturned by the Elections and Qualifications Committee who declared that Joseph Clark had been elected instead.